Australian Occupational Therapy Journal

 The Australian Occupational Therapy Journal is a bimonthly international peer-reviewed medical journal presenting scholarship and research relevant to occupational therapy.
 It was established in 1952 as the Bulletin of the Australian Association of Occupational Therapists, obtaining its current title in 1963.
 The journal is published by Wiley-Blackwell.
 The journal is the official research publication of the professional peak body, Occupational Therapy Australia.

 Editors

 The current editor-in-chief (since 2020) is Louise Gustafsson (Griffith University).
-Previous editors include Anne Cusick (2015–2019) and Elspeth Froude (2010–2014).

 Abstracting and indexing

 The journal is abstracted and indexed in: